malijoe/go-practice/README.md

 # go-practice
-a repository of practice coding problems and (hopefully) solutions
+a repository of practice GoLang coding problems and (hopefully) solutions